The six main design principles that apply to any piece of graphic design.

 Repetition / Consistency

 Repeating design elements and consistency of style shows a reader where to go and helps them navigate the design.
 Do the page numbers appear in the same place from page to page?
-Are headlines consistent in size style, placement?
+Are headlines consistent in size style, and placement?
 Is the style consistent throughout?

 In design, big and small elements black and white text and graphics all create contrast.
 Contrast helps different elements stand out.
 Does the design have enough contrast?
 Is there enough contrast between text and background for it to stand out and be readable?
-Are the more important elements, headlines, calls to action contrasting enough to stand out?
+Are the more important elements, headlines, and calls to action contrasting enough to stand out?